 We’re also doing a raffle to raise funds for our DreamHome campaign.
 Buy raffle tickets and you could win half of the money raised while the other half goes to help Dreamwell find a new home!

 This two person show starring Becca Anderson and Nate Sullivan is comprised of a series of non-linear vignettes that bounce over three decades of a relationship.
-An accident prone daredevil and a corrosive masochist navigate friendship, love and the squishy parts that lie in between.
+An accident prone daredevil (view more here )and a corrosive masochist navigate friendship, love and the squishy parts that lie in between.
 Doug and Kayleen meet in a school nurse’s office, and from there build a complex connection over a lifetime of injuries, both physical and emotional.
 Truly a different type of love story, “Gruesome Playground Injuries” will leave you smarting from its sharp humor and sharper insights.
+In case of damage, there are also product liability attorneys from Asutin, TX area that can help with all the legalities.
+In case of occupational damage one can claim compensation from their employer and even get a lawyer involved for such cases.
+In case of a vitim of a dog bite calls, a lawyer is bound to help for that as well.

 “Gruesome Playground Injuries'” final performances are November 22 and 23 at 7:30pm, 10 S. Gilbert St., Iowa City.
 Order your tickets today at http://www.dreamwell.com/view-tickets/